-Meli project
+Meli EL

-On December 4, 2019, Axum was issued an exploration license pursuant to the Ethiopian Mining Proclamation to explore for minerals within a defined area (the "Meli project") for an initial period of three years expiring on December 3, 2022.
-Provided Axum has fulfilled the spending obligations of Birr 63,426,750 (approximately \$3.0 million) specified in the license agreement, the exploration license may be renewed twice for additional terms of one year each and beyond under certain circumstances.
-The project is subject to a 2% NSR royalty (Note 11).
+On December 4, 2019, Axum was issued an EL license pursuant to the Ethiopian Mining Proclamation to explore for minerals within a defined area for an initial period of three years expiring on December 3, 2022 (extended indefinitely due to force majeure) provided Axum has fulfilled the spending obligations of Birr 63,426,750 (approximately \$3.0 million) specified in the license agreement.
+The EL may be renewed twice for additional terms of one year each and beyond under certain circumstances.
+The project is subject to a 2% NSR royalty.